FireworksProject/corkboard-blog/content/google-search-trends-to-research-for-business.md

 yourself at the Google Trends tool.

-Notice that the generic term "make a website" (blue) peaked in the Summer of 2009 but has been in steady decline ever since.
-On the other hands, the more specific web technologies.
-Google Sites and Wordpress, have been steadily rising since 2007.
-Also, notice the little tick up for Jan 2013 at the end of each of the lines.
+Notice that the generic term "make a website" (blue) peaked in the Summer of 2009 but has been declining ever since.
+On the other hands, the more specific web technologies, Google Sites and Wordpress, have been steadily rising since 2007.
+Also, notice the little tick up in Jan 2013 at the end of each of the lines.

 I was curious about that uptick at the end, so I narrowed the results to Nov 2011 through Jan 2013.